Family Nurse Practitioner, MSN

 Scranton's graduate Nursing program was ranked #98 in the nation by U.S. News & World Report in its 2019 edition of "Best Graduate Schools."

 The Family Nurse Practitioner program has undergone a credit reduction from 46 to 36 credits for degree!
 The program can now be completed in just 21 months as full-time status or 3 years if done as part-time status.
 Generally, classes are 1 day/week with 2 days of clinical.

 Program Specific Admission Requirements

-An applicant to the FNP program must possess a baccalaureate degree in nursing from an ACEN or CCNE accredited program, have an undergraduate GPA of at least 3.00 or other evidence of ability to successfully complete a graduate program such as grades in other post-baccalaureate courses, scores from national graduate school entrance examinations, or a record of progressively higher work experiences; and be licensed as a registered nurse in the state of Pennsylvania.
+An applicant to the FNP program must possess a baccalaureate degree in nursing from a CCNE, ACEN or CNEA accredited program, have an undergraduate GPA of at least 3.00 or other evidence of ability to successfully complete a graduate program such as grades in other post-baccalaureate courses, scores from national graduate school entrance examinations, or a record of progressively higher work experiences; and be licensed as a registered nurse in the state of Pennsylvania.

 The applicant should have satisfactorily completed undergraduate or equivalent approved courses in basic physical assessment and statistics.
 The applicant must submit three professional references and a 300-word personal statement identifying career goals, demonstrating communication and writing skills.
 A personal interview with the program director or a faculty member to clarify goals and objectives is required.